Times Wang is an Associate at Cohen Milstein and a member of the Securities Litigation & Investor Protection practice group.

-He earned his J.D., cum laude, from New York University School of Law in 2011, where he was involved in human rights work and served as Articles Editor for the Annual Survey of American Law.
+He earned his J.D., cum laude, from New York University School of Law in 2011, where, in addition to his human rights work, he served as Articles Editor for the Annual Survey of American Law.
 He earned his B.A. in East Asian Studies, with Great Distinction, from McGill University in 2007.

 Mr. Wang is conversational in Mandarin and French.

 Mr. Wang serves on the board of Lobbyists4Good, a startup nonprofit focused on enabling ordinary Americans to amplify their voice in Washington, D.C., using crowdfunded lobbying.